mreg-archive/datamapper/README.md

 ## Extracting data from models

-When reading data from models AstirMapper first tries to convert params to method calls.
+When reading data from models DataMapper first tries to convert params to method calls.
 This is done by prefixing name with `get` and removing all non alpha-numeric characters.
 If searching for param `first_name` mapper will look for method `getFirstName`.
 If it exists it is called and the return value is